vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLogoutFailed(LogoutFailedEvent logoutFailedEvent) {
 	// A LogoutFailedEvent contains the following:
-	// provider         = the provider on which the logout has failed
+	// Provider         = the provider on which the logout has failed
-	// errorDescription = description of the reason for failure
+	// ErrorDescription = description of the reason for failure

 	// ... your game specific implementation here ...
 }